 Scott Stratten is changing the way people think about marketing.
 In addition to writing five bestselling books, Scott has established himself as a thought leader in an increasingly fractured marketing landscape.
 Keeping your eyes on what’s important can be difficult in a distracted and technology-focused world, but Scott’s speaking has a special way of getting people to understand how to forge ahead in their field.

 As a college student looking for a way to pay tuition, Brian Scudamore spent his last $700 to buy a used truck.
 Brian went on to turn that purchase into the world’s largest junk removal service, 1-800-GOT-JUNK and create a series of well known home service brands.
 No wonder, then, that when Brian speaks about business, tenacity, and being willing to fail, people listen.
 Brian has shared his wisdom at events like Fortune’s Small Business Magazine national conference and television shows ranging from Undercover Boss to the View.

 Few speakers can offer expertise on stimulating and influencing others like Bob Glazer.
 Bob is the CEO of Acceleration Partners where he’s been named the 2nd best CEO of small and medium sized companies in America by GlassDoor.
 In addition to leading a successful organization, Bob is renowned for his ability to connect with people of all kinds on a daily basis at his work.
 Bob’s speaking can bring some of that human-centered thinking to your workplace.

-And if you want to book me for a presentation that connects, just contact me now.
+And if you want to book me for a presentation that motivates your audience on understanding exactly what content marketing is, or how to deal with mean people who suck in your business, just contact me now.